Bombardlos/Opaque_Set/README.md

 # Opaque_Set

-*NOTE: "Total Remaining Area" refers to the area of the grey remaining on the first two graphs, NOT to the area of the figure in the bottom graph.
+*NOTE: "Total Remaining Grey" refers to the area of the grey remaining on the first two graphs, NOT to the area of the figure in the bottom graph.

 These programs are tools to analyze opaque sets.
 (No curves allowed)